rbind/likan/content/en/teach/model_vis_data/_index.md

 Linear models, their variants, and extensions are among the most useful and widely used statistical tools for social research.
 This course aims to provide an accessible, in-depth, modern treatment of *regression analysis*, *linear models*, *generalized linear models*, and closely related methods.

+# 4. Grading

+TBA

-# 4. Syllabus, Lecture Notes, and Scripts
+# 5. Syllabus, Lecture Notes, and Scripts

 - Part 0: Introduction
     - 00. Course introduction, [slides](https://rmodelvis.likan.info/2017_CH_00.pdf);